uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 ### Refactoring: Generic Views

-To convert the `poll` application to use generic views, we will:
+To convert the `poll` application to use generic views rather than function views, we will:

 1. Convert the old url conf.
 2. Delete some of the old, unnecessary views.